top of page

 MJ Logo - Black BG.png

-Mothering Justice is a leading advocacy organization dedicated to empowering mothers, particularly mothers of color, to address the critical issues that impact their families and communities.
+Mothering Justice is a leading grassroots advocacy organization dedicated to empowering mothers, particularly mothers of color, to address the critical issues that impact their families and communities.
 Through grassroots organizing, policy advocacy, and community engagement, Mothering Justice works tirelessly to ensure that every mother’s voice is heard and valued, advocating for equity in maternal health, paid leave, and childcare access.

 Ariah Foundation Logo - Black BG.png